by-student-2017/skprogs-v.0.2.1/README.rst

 ======================================
 - As pointed out in literature [1], basis functions are important (especially in the s-band).
 Hence, to reproduce the KS matrix elements with Slater-type orbitals, special basis sets would need to be constructed to handle steep confinement potentials.
 [1]
 - In "STO-nG (https://www.basissetexchange.org/)" used in Gaussian etc., s and p orbitals are treated as SP.
 Therefore, regarding radial wave functions, s and p are often treated as SP.
-- First, we will use the already known reference value for the "slateratom" parameter.
+- First, I will use the already known reference value for the "slateratom" parameter.
 The parameter of the reference atom is multiplied by "fitting atomic number/reference atomic number" to obtain the initial value of the search for the parameter of the fitting atom.
 New Info: A tool (skexp.py) has recently been developed to set the STO basis by making all s, p, d, and f the same.
 Using this skexp.py, I plan to prepare a mio like version of the parameters with power=2 and other parameters (Radius) fitted with DFT (Quantum Espresso) data by Bayesian optimization.
 - Although the conditions are different from paper [1], good r0 results are obtained with "QUASINANO".
 There is a similar trend for simga parameters.
 Increasing simga from 2.0 and decreasing r0 brings the s-band closer to the DFT result.
 The average of the parameters of s, p, and d is often close to the value of "QUASINANO".
 - The lattice constants of the crystal structures used in "QUASINANO" can be found in "4 Crystal structures information".
 I regret that I should have found it sooner.
 - When examining the S orbit of boron, there is a tendency that when the coefficient of the S orbit is expressed in log (coefficient), it is better to divide it into approximately equal intervals between (maximum value - minimum value).
 When the minimum is 0.5, the maximum must be 7 or more.
 The maximum value is preferably 140 or less in this case.